How to Stop Binge Drinking: 17 Strategies to Help You Today

 - You have arguments with your spouse or significant other about your alcohol consumption but continue to drink anyway.

 - You’re giving up other activities in favor of drinking and spending significant time drinking or recovering from being drunk.

 - You cannot function at work or care for your family because of alcohol consumption.

 - You’ve tried to stop or cut back on your drinking but have been unsuccessful.

-If you’re looking for binge drinking counseling, Orlando Recovery Center has a range of alcohol rehab options.
+If you’re looking for binge drinking counseling, Orlando Recovery Cente Drug and Alcohol Rehab has a range of alcohol rehab options.
 We offer comprehensive alcohol treatment services, including outpatient programming for those who must continue living at home while attending treatment.
-For those with more intensive needs, we have an inpatient rehab and a medical detox program to support you through withdrawal.
-Contact us today to begin the admissions process.
+For those with more intensive needs, we have an inpatient rehab program and a medical detox program to support you through withdrawal.

 Connors, Gerard J. & Kimberly S. Walitzer.
 “Treating Problem Drinking.”>” Alcohol Research & Health, 1999.
 Accessed November 20, 2022.

 National Institute on Alcohol Abuse and Alcoholism.
 “Alcohol Use in the United States.”>&l[…];s[…]nited States.”
 March 2022.
 Accessed November 20, 2022.

 National Institute on Alcohol Abuse and Alcoholism.
 “Drinking Levels Defined.”>” November 20, 2022.

 National Institute on Alcohol Abuse and Alcoholism.
 “Understanding Alcohol Use Disorder.”>[…]Use Disorder.”
 April 2021.
 Accessed November 20, 2022.